 While the Contraptions DLC broadened the manufacturing potential of settlements in Fallout 4, it didn’t quite go as far as fans thought it should have.
 The Manufacturing Extended mod aims to take things much further than Bethesda intended, adding even more new machines as well as modifying existing ones.

 New additions include a component extractor, a melee weapon forge, a distillery, and a mill for storing all your explosives, just to name a few.
-These upgraded machines can seamlessly take junk from your inventory and use it to create all sorts of items ranging from weapons and armor to robots and even the occasional beverage for cooling off after a hard day’s work.
+These advanced machines can seamlessly take junk from your inventory and use it to create all sorts of items ranging from weapons and armor to robots and even the occasional beverage for cooling off after a demanding day’s work.

 If you’re sick of Fallout 4‘s default furnishings, then it may be time to step up your game and install the Homemaker mod, which adds over 1000 new items to the game’s crafting system.
 Included is a variety of new chairs, beds, showers, crates, fences, crops, lights, and more.